JackSzwergold/Writing/memories/The Jewish Club Goes to Philadelphia.md

 So we started to flirt.
 And Valerie was really cute.
 She was into 1980s fashion so she dabbled in making her own fashionish things: Cool hair wraps, shirts and even skirts.
 As I sat there on the edge of the bed, she was dressed pretty basically: White shirt and jeans and some cool earings.
 We smoked the joint and at one point I grabbed her her right hand with my left hand, put my right hand on her right knee and we started to kiss and make out.

+It wasn’t getting too hot and heavy, but my my hand started to move across her back and I could feel her bra strap—and feel her chest heave—just as our classmates burst into the room.
+“Get rid of that!” one of them said as they grabbed the joint out of my hand and ran to the bathroom.
+“What happened?”

 ***

 *The Jewish Club Goes to Philadelphia (c) Copyright by Jack Szwergold; written on June 27, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*